 Hidden somewhere at home I have a bucket list I created years ago in which one of the things I wanted to do was eat Gyoza and nothing else for a whole week.
 I’ve yet to tick this off but hope to do so one day.
-They’re one of my favourite comfort foods.
-Although they’re quite complex to make whenever I make them I roll out loads.
-They freeze very well so you can produce up to a month’s supply.
+They’re one of my favourite comfort foods, which require a bit of time to make but are worth the effort.

 Makes enough for 4 people

 1 teaspoon grated ginger

 1. Place the flour onto a wooden board and pour the water very gradually on top, a very small amount each time.
 Start kneading, adding more water if necessary until you have a smooth, springy ball of dough.
 Compared to fresh pasta, this dough needs to be kneaded for much less time.
 You don't need to use up all the water, but better have more ready than having to boil more!

 2. Place the ball of dough under a bowl and let it rest for 30 mins.

 3. In the meantime, clean the chives and chop them roughly.
 Do the same with the lettuce and leek.
 Place both in a food processor with the pork mince, soy sauce, sesame oil, ginger, chopped garlic and egg yolk.